ory/docs/docs/hydra/advanced.md

       salt: some-salt
 ```

-**This value should not be changed once set in production.
-Changing it will
+**This value shouldn't be changed once set in production.
+Changing it will cause
-cause all client applications to receive new user IDs from Ory Hydra which will
+all client applications to receive new user IDs from Ory Hydra which will lead
-lead to serious complications with authentication on their side!**
+to serious complications with authentication on their side!**

 Each OAuth 2.0 Client has a configuration field `subject_type`.
 The value of
 that `subject_type` is either `public` or `pairwise`.
 If the identifier